Who should take this course?

 body structure.

-Helen has been teaching this highly successful course for over ten
+Helen has been teaching this highly successful course for over twenty

 years, with students obtaining very satisfactory results.
 Graduates of the HJW Equine Therapy program have successful business in Canada,